-- 5.3.1 A candidate will not qualify for the award of the BSc (T&LM) Hons Degree if the graduation requirements given are not satisfied within eight academic years from the date of first registration. - 5.3.2 Under Medical Grounds the Senate may grant permission to extend the duration of study beyond the maximum allowed duration. - 5.3.3 Under exceptional circumstances other than Medical Grounds, the Senate may grant permission to extend the maximum allowed duration of study by not more than one additional year on the recommendation of the Faculty.
+- 5.3.1 A candidate will not qualify for the award of the B.Sc.
+Eng.
+Hons. degree if the graduation requirements given are not satisfied within eight academic years from the date of first registration. - 5.3.2 Under Medical Grounds the Senate may grant permission to extend the duration of study beyond the maximum allowed duration by an amount not exceeding the approved leave on medical grounds. - 5.3.3 Under exceptional circumstances other than Medical Grounds, the Senate may grant permission to extend the maximum allowed duration of study by not more than one additional year on the recommendation of the Faculty.